open-telemetry/opentelemetry-specification/specification/overview.md

            [Span E]    [Span F]
 ```

-Sometimes it's easier to visualize traces with a time axis as in the diagram
+Sometimes it's easier to visualize traces with a time axis like in the following diagram:
-below:

 ```
 Temporal relationships between spans in a single trace